solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   acl:mode acl:Read, acl:Write .
 ```

+### WAC+ relaxing acl:default

+As per the [ACL ontology definition as of July 2021](https://github.com/solid/authorization-panel/pull/216#discussion_r665338497), the `acl:default` predicate is only effective in statements where the current container is the object, that is, the resource `</weekly-status/.acl>` which is the direct effective access control list of `</weekly-status/>` can only use that directory as target in statements using `acl:default`.

-We could also use WAC's effective access control resource discovery mechanism and augment the content of `</weekly-status/.acl>`.
+However, if WAC's use of `acl:default` were to be relaxed as described in [issue 191](https://github.com/solid/authorization-panel/issues/191), then one could rely on the effective access control resource discovery mechanism and augment the content of `</weekly-status/.acl>`:

 ```Turtle
 # Resource: </weekly-status/.acl>